TritonDataCenter/sdc-cloudapi/docs/index.md

 **Field** | **Type** | **Description**
 --------- | -------- | ---------------
-network   | String   | UUID of network this NIC should attach to
+network   | UUID     | ID of network this NIC should attach to

 ### Returns